 Although grieving is different for everyone, we tend to expect losing someone to have an effect on our emotions and mood, but we forget how it can affect us physically as well.
 After you lose your loved one, you may feel tired and fatigued, have aching muscles or feel a tightness in your joints, have stomach problems or feel nauseous, be unable to sleep or find you are sleeping a lot, and more.

 However you’re feeling, it’s important to tune in to your physical symptoms and be kind to yourself.
-You may find placing lavender under your pillow helps you to sleep, taking a few moments to do some stretching or yoga helps your muscles, or making sure you’re eating healthy meals or snacks to nourish your body.
+You may find placing lavender under your pillow helps you to sleep, taking a few moments to do some stretching or yoga helps your muscles, or making sure you’re eating healthy meals or snacks gives your body the nourishment it needs.

 Remember to book an appointment with your GP and let them know what you are experiencing, both physically and mentally.